tugrul512bit/CosmosSimulationWithCuda/README.md

 - Multi-GPU work distribution: particles are computed only in their own GPUs.
 - GPU-GPU communication: partially overlaps with computations to hide latency.
 - Render: frames are generated asynchronously and buffered to the user's thread, further hiding latency.
-- Real-time performance for 500 million particles, with 2 main-stream CUDA GPUs.
 ![paint tool](/galaxy-brush.png)
 ![timeline](/timeline.png)
 ![time 1](/t1.png)